JerryChen-McGill/GenAI/README.md

 ## Online Usage

-Visit [Render deployment link] to use the application online.
+Visit https://genai-oac9.onrender.com/ to use the application online.

 ## Tech Stack